 This provides a basic cover for students suffering accidental injury while engaged in University activities including work experience placements.

 Examples of benefits are: Weekly payments for loss of income ($300 per week maximum), Non-Medicare related benefits eg physio, chiro, ambulance.

 Under existing legislation the insurer cannot pay any benefits for which there is a Medicare entitlement including any gaps.

 There is a common misconception that students injured in a workplace while on work experience are entitled to workers compensation benefits.
 That is not the case and it is important to understand the Personal Accident benefits are much less than those available under workers compensation.

 Host institutions occasionally request confirmation that the University has a Personal Accident cover for its students.

 Flinders University provides travel insurance cover for students who have been approved to travel for and on behalf of the University.
 Cover is provided for both domestic and international travel.

-A summary of the insurance cover and other important information including Travel Guard emergency assistance details, Memorandum of Insurance, top-up cover application form and how to make a claim is included in the below Travel Insurance Guide.
+A summary of the insurance cover and other important information including Chubb emergency assistance details, Memorandum of Insurance, top-up cover application form and how to make a claim can be found on this webpage .